NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Also, `customer6.example.` is linked to from `example.` with the signed `customer6.example.
 DS` RRset in the `example.` zone.

 Note that both `customer5.example.` and `customer6.example.` have legacy delegations in the zone as well.
-It is important to have those legacy delegations to maintain support for legacy resolvers, that do not support incremental deleg.
+It is important to have those legacy delegations to maintain support for legacy resolvers, that do not support deleg.
 DNSSEC signers SHOULD construct the NS RRset and glue for the legacy delegation from the IDELEG RRset.

 # Minimal implementation

 Support in recursive resolvers suffices for the mechanism to be fully functional.
-{{recursive-resolver-behavior}} specifies the basic algorithm for resolving incremental delegations.
+{{recursive-resolver-behavior}} specifies the basic algorithm for resolving extensible delegations.
-In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially for when authoritative name server support is still lacking and there are still many zones that do not contain incremental delegations.
+In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially for when authoritative name server support is still lacking and there are still many zones that do not contain extensible delegations.

 ## Recursive Resolver behavior {#recursive-resolver-behavior}